-So I know it’s a little late in the season to start making winter accessories – didn’t the groundhog say we’ve only got a few more weeks left of winter?
-But I seem to have lost my headband and the only solution was to make another one.
+I know it’s a little late in the season to start making winter accessories – didn’t the groundhog say we’ve only got a few more weeks left of winter?
+But I seem to have lost my headband and the only solution was to make another one so here’s a Chunky Headband Crochet Pattern!

 My original headband was knitted from a sort of chunky acrylic yarn.
 It was functional and did its job, but it was not very pretty.
 I had some really chunky yarn in my stash that I’d been meaning to use for a cowl or hat but never got around to it.
 I guess it takes a lost headband (and -15C weather) to muster the energy and motivation to get crafty.

 This time I’ve made a crochet headband that worked up very quickly.
 It’s simple and it fits perfectly.
 Once I was finished though I felt it was missing something.
 Maybe an appliqué flower?
 I could have gone the more traditional route in terms of flower patterns but of course, I went the geeky route and chose a fire flower from Super Mario Bros.
-For the flower I used this pattern here but only made one side (you’ll see what I mean if/when you get to the pattern).
+For the flower I used this pattern here but only made one side.
 For the leaves I followed the instructions found here but made mine smaller by only making a chain of 8 (sc, hdc, dc, tr, dc, hdc, sc).
 And of course you can always choose whatever kind of appliqué you want, assuming you want one.

 Super Bulky yarn in colour of choice (I used Lion Brand Wool-Ease in Fisherman White)